SUREL+: Moving from Walks to Sets for Scalable Subgraph-based Graph Representation Learning: Preliminaries

-\textbf{Review of Current SGRL Pipelines} The SGRL framework has three main parts, as shown in the \emph{Algorithm Design} section in Fig. \ref{fig:main}: preparation of subgraphs, construction of structural features, and neural encoding to obtain embeddings.
-Both subgraph extraction and structural feature depend on queries, so these two steps are often coupled with queries in classical SGRL models, e.g., SEAL~\cite{zhang2018link,zhang2021labeling}.
-However, such coupling is expensive and makes the underlying computation impossible to share between queries, which motivates recent SGRL methods to decouple them.
-SUREL \cite{yin2022algorithm} replaces explicit subgraph extraction with the online joining of multiple node-level walks that can be pre-sampled offline.
-In addition, relative position encoding defined on sampled walks is used as structural features.
-These sampled walks and associated structural features can be shared and reused to assemble subgraphs for multiple queries, which improves the reusability and model scalability.
-Neural networks are then applied to encode and aggregate these walks for prediction.
+\textbf{Review of SGRL Methods} The current SGRL pipeline mainly has three parts, as shown in the \emph{Algorithm Design} section of Fig. \ref{fig:main}: subgraph preparation, structural feature construction, and neural encoder to obtain the readout of subgraphs.
+Classical SGRL models often group query-dependent parts together (e.g., SEAL~\cite{zhang2018link,zhang2021labeling} couples subgraph extraction with labeling trick~\cite{zhang2021labeling}), and then apply GNNs on extracted and labeled subgraphs for prediction.
+However, such coupling is expensive and makes the computed intermediate results (e.g. labeled subgraphs) not reusable across queries, which motivates recent SGRL methods to decouple them.
+SUREL \cite{yin2022algorithm} substitutes explicit subgraph extraction with online joining of multiple pre-sampled walks attached with positional encoding defined on walk landing as structural features, both of which are node-level and thus can be reused to serve multiple queries.
+Lastly, it applies neural networks to encode joint walks and aggregate their embeddings for prediction.